 Albers School of Business and Economics has a reputation as one of the premier business schools in the Northwest.

 Both our undergraduate and graduate programs are consistently ranked among the best in the country.
-The 2014 U.S. News & World Report ranking of undergraduate business programs puts Albers in the top 50 private business schools in the U.S. Based on their 2013 survey of students, Bloomberg BusinessWeek ranked Albers #1 in the nation in the specialty area of macroeconomics and #3 in sustainability.
+The 2016 U.S. News & World Report ranking of undergraduate business programs puts Albers in the top 40 private business schools in the U.S. Among specialty programs, our undergraduate finance program was ranked #11 in the nation, which is tops in the Northwest and second on the West Coast, and our accounting program was tied for #13 (2nd in the Northwest and 3rd on the West Coast).

 Albers’s location offers quick and easy access to the business community in the Seattle area.
 In just a few minutes you can be in the center of the city, taking in culture and interacting with business and community leaders.Some of the nation’s largest companies are headquartered in the Seattle area, including Paccar, Amazon, Expeditors International, Weyerhaeuser, REI, Starbucks, Costco Wholesale, Microsoft, McKinstry Co., and The Cobalt Group.
 In addition, there are a multitude of mid-sized and startup firms, making the Seattle job market a great place to gain experience and get started.